parappayo/action-rpg-pygame/README.md

 * `game/` is a package containing game-specific "engine" code
   * stuff like "draw player" and "get input events" goes here
   * depends on PyGame and sim
+* `resources/` is where files like sprite textures and sound files go
 * `sim/` is a package containing abstract game world code
   * stuff like "update enemy positions" and "check attack collisions" goes here
   * should only depend on standard Python libs